MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-cloud.md

 ## Customize your deployment

 The steps in this article cover the standard best practice recommendations from Microsoft.
-This section covers the most common customizations to these best practices.
+This section covers common customizations.

 ### Build and deploy multiple packages to multiple deployment groups